 It has been observed that approximately half of women (below 20 years), who experience chronic pelvic pain have endometriosis.
 Also, about 5% of endometriosis cases are seen in postmenopausal women.

 Do note that Endometriosis is a progressive and painful disease.
 But, you can prevent it by pursuing a Healthy Diet and Lifestyle.
 Act Early to Prevent Health Issues Later!

-Check out Hormone Balance with Ayurveda, a holistic health programme.
-Receive personalized Ayurvedic treatment and step-by step guidance on diet and lifestyle to balance hormones and find relief from Endometriosis symptoms.
+If you are struggling with endo symptoms and looking for support, then do speak to Medhya Herbal’s Ayurvedic doctors today.
+Our highly experienced Ayurveda medical practitioners will provide you with a personalized Ayurvedic treatment and step-by step guidance on diet and lifestyle to balance hormones and find relief from Endometriosis symptoms.

 Don’t let endo take a toll on your life!
 There are highly effective natural measures that Ayurveda offers to treat Endometriosis in a safe and non-invasive manner.
 Start today!

 Endometriosis is a disorder in which the tissue that lines the uterus grows outside of the uterus.
 This excess tissue can grow on the ovaries, Fallopian tubes, and other organs in the abdominal cavity.
 In some cases, it may even spread to the lungs or brain.
 Endometriosis can cause a variety of symptoms, including pelvic pain, heavy menstrual bleeding, and infertility.
 Ayurvedic medicine has been used to treat endometriosis for centuries.
 The main goal of treatment is to reduce pain and inflammation.
 Herbal supplements, dietary changes, and massage therapy are all commonly used Ayurvedic treatments for endometriosis.